-Building: Puzzle games that involve building often have the goal of successfully constructing a creation with a limited number of pieces, traversing a path with a marble or other small piece, or mimicking a provided design without any instructions.
+Building: Puzzle games that involve building often have the goal of successfully constructing a creation with a limited number of pieces, traversing a path with marbles or other small pieces, or mimicking a provided design without any instructions.
 These puzzle games have the most pieces, and they can be played the most number of times without repeating a solution.

 Some puzzle games have only one way to solve them.
 After you discover this one way, the puzzle becomes uninteresting.
 While some single-use puzzles take a long time to solve, others are easier.
 If you know you’re adept at solving puzzles, look for a game that has multiple ways to be solved or multiple levels, so you can use it over and over again.

 A puzzle game’s difficulty may be clearly expressed on the packaging, such as for adults only, which most likely implies it’s too difficult for children to play.
 Or the difficulty may be indicated as an age range, such as for ages 3 to 6 or 10 to 15.
 Try to select a puzzle game with an age range that will give your children a few years of use.